Thu, Oct 1, 2020 - Sun, Oct 4, 2020

 All attendees will receive a long sleeve T-shirt and matching hat.
 They will both be tie-dyed and have the fish camp logo “Peace, Love, Fish Camp” on them.
 NOTE: all shirts, hats, Master Angler pins, and any awards given, will be mailed out together AFTER Fish Camp.
 We hope to save shipping costs and would like to mail everything together.

-All the the classes will be in the Zoom platform and a practice session will be offered to those who have no experience with zooming.
-Access information will be given to each person who is registered.
+All the the classes will be in a private Facebook group with live classes, ceremonies, and even happy hour!
+Access will be given to each person who is registered.

 Here is the tentative schedule: